SQLitis/monsters/README.rst

 Be warned, because of theor meed fpr warmth, they'll probably want to share your bedroll.

 A kobold is 2 to 2-1/2 feet tall and weighs 35 to 45 pounds.
 Kobolds don't offer much in the way of advantages over halflings.

+In the desert, elves follow nomadic lifestyles.
+They herd horses, cattle, and goats across the sands, sleeping during the day and working or traveling at night.
+Their wandering takes them many places and puts them in contact with many cultures.
+As a result, they are welcome everywhere for the news and exotic trade goods they carry.
+Though they don't carry much with their -2 Strength; they have animals carry for them.
++2 racial bonus on Handle Animal and Ride checks: Desert elves spend most of their lives riding and working with animals.
+Elves average 5 feet tall and typically weigh just over 100 pounds.
+Goblins have a +4 racial bonus on Move Silently and Ride checks, so a goblin can use its mount as cover with a DC15 Ride check, make leaps, and spur mounts.
+A goblin stands 3 to 3-1/2 feet tall and weighs 40 to 45 pounds.
+Halflings stand about 3 feet tall and usually weigh between 30 and 35 pounds.
+Female halflings can be as small as 2'8" and 27pounds.

 You don't hire a homunculus; you build one.
 A homunculus cannot be created until almost the level where you could have skeletons, but unlike skeletons, a homunculus is intelligent.
 Craft Construct (see page 303), arcane eye, mirror image, mending, caster must be at least 4th level; Price - (never sold); Cost 1,050 gp + 78 XP.
 The creator must be at least 7th level and possess the Craft Wondrous Item feat to make a bogun.